dydxprotocol/v4-documentation/pages/api_integration-guides/how_to_isolated.md

 > Note that currently only parent subaccount 0 is exposed via the front-end and so isolated positions will be held in subaccounts number 128, 256, ...

 > Note that the above "types" of subaccounts are not enforced at a protocol level, and only on the front-end.
-Any subaccount can hold any number of positions in cross-marginable markets which all will cross-margined.
+Any subaccount can hold any number of positions in cross-marginable markets which all will cross-margined at the protocol level.

 ### Getting data for parent subaccount
 API endpoints exist to get data for a parent subaccount and all it's child subaccounts on the Indexer.